black-puppydog/lykin_tutorial/part_7_latest_posts/README.md

 ### Introduction

 In the last tutorial installment we updated the user interface of our application and added the ability to display a list of peer subscriptions.
-Today we'll turn our attention to staying up to date with the latest posts authored by the peers we subscribe to.
+Today we'll turn our attention to staying up-to-date with the latest posts authored by the peers we subscribe to.
 In doing so, we'll add the ability to keep track of the latest sequence number for each peer we follow - as well as syncing only the latest posts for each peer.

 This installment will be a short one, since much of the groundwork has already been done in previous installments.